canonical/smtp-dkim-signing-operator/README.md

 ## Get started

-Provision a Juju environment then deploy 2 units with:
+Provision a Juju environment then deploy two units with:

 ```
 juju deploy -n2 smtp-dkim-signing